hsph-bst236/HW-Data_Structures/README.md

 ### Problem 1

 Complete the following problems on leetcode.
-You should also follow the general [homework submission guidelines](https://junwei-lu.github.io/bst236/chapter_syllabus/syllabus/#homework-submission-guidelines) to add you code and ReadMe.md.
+You should follow the general [homework submission guidelines](https://junwei-lu.github.io/bst236/chapter_syllabus/syllabus/#homework-submission-guidelines) to add you code and ReadMe.md in the homework repository.
 You should also add in ReadMe.md the proof that your solution is correct in the form of a screenshot of the leetcode.

 - [Number of good pairs](https://leetcode.com/problems/number-of-good-pairs/)
 - [3Sum](https://leetcode.com/problems/3sum/)